 I think beets get a bad rap, don’t you?

 Though I will be the first to admit that I might have done my share of trash talking; leading the beet root beat down in the past.
-You see, gastronomically speaking, I’ve led a sheltered life.
+You see, beets were never on the menu when I was growing up.
 I’ve only had beets once, and they were pickled on a salad bar.
 Just.
 Not.
 Good.
 Fresh beets?
 So very different.
 And I’m now the new leader of their fan club!

 Look how beautiful they are!
 Why would you not want to try these?